paulobiao/securebank-framework/governance/board-usage.md

 ---

 ## Governance Value
-By formalizing risk-to-decision pathways, SecureBank:
+By formalizing risk-to-decision pathways, SecureBank establishes a repeatable governance mechanism that:

 - Reduces ambiguity in board discussions
 - Aligns cyber risk with business language